Photo of author

 • 7 Secrets That Help to Make Every Vacation a Dream

-There’s something in the headlines that begin with numbers and contain parentheses.
-Numbers as digits work amazingly well even when compared with the same numbers as words.
+Headlines that begin with numbers and contain parentheses perform on another level.
+Numbers as digits outperform the same numbers spelled out.
 For example:

-Add a bonus to your headline.
-Include that in parenthesis or square brackets.
-Special characters make your headline stand out, and people will click it more.
+Add a bonus to your headline in parentheses or square brackets.
+Special characters make your headline stand out, and people click more.

 • How Powerful Will Video Marketing Become?
 [Infographic]